YueLiPicasso/OCanrenTutorial/Main/helloWorld/README.md

 The `run` function
 takes three arguments: a _size indicator_ (`q`, `qr`, etc.), a _query_ (`fun` ...) and the third argument.
-The query shall list all logic variables that you query about immediately after `fun` of the second argument, and the number of which shall agree with the size indicator.
+The query shall list all logic variables that you query about immediately after `fun` , and the number of which shall agree with the size indicator.
 In our example the logic variable queried about happens to be named `q`, but we can use any other name, like `honey`, then the line would become: